 Can you explain the two different methods researchers are using to collect data?

 LiDAR flights – An aeroplane with LiDAR sensors attached, will be flying over the region.
 These sensors are a remote sensing method used to collect accurate digital elevation models for the region for hydrodynamic modelling.
-There will also be ground crew doing surveys to ground-truth information collected by the LiDAR equipment attached to the plane.
+There will also be ground crews doing surveys to truth-test information collected by the LiDAR equipment attached to the plane.

 River bathymetry – Locals may also see boats in the rivers with sonar equipment collecting accurate information on the cross sections of the river network (river bathymetry) to inform the hydrodynamic model.
 This may include small remote-controlled boats for smaller and steeper streams.

-Will the LiDAR data sets for the modelling be made publicly available?
+Will the LiDAR and bathymetry data sets for the modelling be made publicly available?

-Yes, we will make the data sets available by mid 2023 once the collection and processing are done.
+Yes, we will make the data sets available by mid 2024 once the collection and processing are done.
 This enables all seven LGAs to access and use the data for their own future flood-mitigation planning and model building purposes.